-In 2001, two Venezuelan climbers reached the summit of Mt.
-Everest, inspiring the then 14-year old Giselle Cesin to become the first Venezuelan woman to reach the top of the world.
+In 2001, two Venezuelan climbers reached the summit of Mount Everest, inspiring the then-14-year old Giselle Cesin to become the first Venezuelan woman to reach the top of the world.
 Her hopeful journey began this year with success on Denali.

 Giselle Cesin’s path to Denali is unique.
 She’s been an endurance athlete her whole life—swimming, cycling, triathlons, marathons, and numerous Ironman events—though never a climber, until recently.

 The mountains have always drawn her in, but “Venezuela has limited mountaineering,” says Giselle.
 “We have rock mountains … not the kind of Denali-like mountains with big glaciers and ice.
 The only mountain that we have with a glacier it is so small right now that you can pass the glacier in 15 minutes.”

 On top of geographic limitations, she had major heart surgery, preventing her from going to high altitude, which delayed her mountaineering dreams for many years.

 In September 2015, though, her doctor cleared her for high-altitude mountaineering.
 That’s when she started to receive coaching from Steve and Scott.
 “They turned me from a triathlete into a mountaineer.”
 And quickly, too: A few months into her new training plan, Giselle made a trip to Ecuador to climb 5,000-meter glaciated volcanoes.
 “It was my first big mountains,” she says.

 While Giselle is no stranger to having a coach and training all-out, she says, “I have done 20-kilometer swims in cold oceans and other very difficult things in my life, but mountaineering is for me the most challenging sport I have ever tried.”